Uroš Brežan: Minister of Environment and Space

-From 1 June 2022, in the 15th Slovenian government under the leadership of Robert Golob, he holds the position of minister of environment and space.
+From 1 June 2022 to January 2023, in the 15th Slovenian government under the leadership of Robert Golob, he held the position of minister of environment and space.
 At the hearing, which he successfully passed on 31 May 2022, he highlighted the responsible use of natural resources and the establishment of dialogue.
+From January 2023, he held the position of the minister of natural resources and space, but stepped down in October 2023 due to the Prime Minister's dissatisfaction with his work.